richjdowney/prod2vec/README.md

 ![](Img/model.PNG)

 The model takes as input a target and context item pair which is passed through an embedding layer.
 The size of the embedding layer can be tuned, in the model run in this project it was tuned between 100 and 500 nodes.
 The dot product between the context and target embeddings is calculated and the resulting vector is passed to a single node sigmoid layer where the target / context paired as classified as being a genuine pair (the item was found within the context) or a negative sample (the item was not found within the context).

+Target and context pairs are identified utilizing the Keras skipgrams method which utilizes negative sampling to identify examples that are not part of the context.
+The 'context' for prod2vec in this project is ideally any item that is found within the same basket as a target item.
+To speed up the processing the items in the basket are randomly shuffled and a 'window' is utilized as the context.
+In the run found in this project a window size of 5 was utilized.